izabelakalenik/Typing-game/README.md

 Project for a Script Languages course - 4th semester.
 The project was done in pairs and written entirely in Python.

-The project is about a typing game in which you can write displayed sentences in a given time period and at the end of each game check your percentage of accuracy.
-The game is designed to improve typing skills.
+Dynamic project aimed at honing typing skills while providing an enjoyable gaming experience.
+This interactive game prompts users to type displayed sentences within a given time limit.
+At the end of each session, track performance with an accuracy percentage to gauge improvement over time.

+Pygame, Pytest, Multihreading